If you are interested in being a part of our peer support group, you can fill out and submit the form below, OR drop-in during a session.

 • Willing to engage in a space co-led by peers and access clinical supports

 Please note: Counselling services are available by appointment only.
+Text 604-710-5648 for more information.

 Services have been made possible through a financial contribution from Health Canada.
 The views expressed herein do not necessarily represent the views of Health Canada.